A portfolio approach to early-stage venture investment doesn’t really help and probably hurts.

-In response to this uncertainty many would-be investors make the mistake of believing that they can reduce their exposure to this risk via diversification.
+In response to this uncertainty, many would-be investors make the mistake of believing they can reduce their exposure to this risk via diversification.
 That is, spread the money they invest across a portfolio of startup companies, hoping that one of them will be a winner and offset the losses from the others.
-Or, more colloquially: “don’t put all of your eggs in one basket”.
+Or, more colloquially: “don’t put all your eggs in one basket”.

-The general theory is sound, and probably makes a lot of sense when investing in larger public companies.
+The general theory of diversification is sound, and makes a lot of sense when investing in larger public companies: 1

 By diversifying, one loses the chance of having invested solely in the single asset that comes out best, but one also avoids having invested solely in the asset that comes out worst.
 That is the role of diversification: it narrows the range of possible outcomes.

-But, importantly, the lower end of that “range of possible outcomes” when we are talking about private early-stage companies is still “we lose all of the money we invested”.
+Importantly, the lower end of that “range of possible outcomes” when we are talking about private early-stage companies is still “we lose all the money we invested”.

 We could diversify by investing $1,000 into ten different ventures and hoping that at least one of them does well.
 Or, we could focus by investing the full $10,000 into a single venture and hoping that it does well.

 Let’s consider the extreme ends of the return spectrum for these two alternative approaches…

 Remember, the odds of picking a winner in either case are very low, but the reward if we do can be spectacular - for the sake of this example let’s assume that each $1 invested could, just a few years later, be worth $3,000 or more.
 This is, very roughly, the return on the original $100,000 that investors put into Trade Me in 1999 when the company was sold in 2006.

 Q: What happens in our two scenarios in the best case - i.e. we pick a winner?